 40. The Royal Farmhand's House

-This small palace includes one of the most important examples of sumptuary and decorative art of the 19th century.
+The audioguide leads us to this small palace that includes one of the most important examples of sumptuary and decorative art of the 19th century.
 Its interior may be considered the most fascinating decorative moment of the Spanish court, and it covers several rooms, all of which include many valuable collections of paintings, porcelains, watches...

 Commissioned by Charles IV from a farmhouse used as a stopping place for hunters, it follows the line of the typical “Country Houses” found in the period's gardens.
 It took twelve years to build by Villanueva and Gonzalez Velazquez, and it was carried out in several successive stages.
 Its interior decoration, the most valued element, seems to be mostly by J.D.
 DUGOURC.